Adam Barta

-Adam Steven Barta (born September 21, 1979) is an American actor, reality star, and musician from the Bronx, New York.
+Adam Steven Barta (born September 21, 1979) is an American singer from the Bronx, New York.
 He has had four charting singles on the Billboard Dance Chart and is known for his duets and viral videos with Alana Thompson (Honey Boo Boo) from Here Comes Honey Boo Boo, Farrah Abraham, Margaret Cho, Nadya Suleman (Octomom), Tan Mom, Eureka O'Hara, Mariah Lynn (from Love and Hip Hop New York), and Jonah Falcon.

 Barta is also known for his collaborations with Kathy Sledge (of Sister Sledge) and music videos featuring Lisa Lampanelli that have landed him in TMZ.
-In 2017, he starred on the WE tv series Dr. Miami.
+In 2017, he starred on the television series Dr. Miami.
 In 2018 he released a single called "Peep Me Tonight" with hip-hop star Mariahlynn.

-In 2018 he released the viral hit, "Free 2 Be Me" with "Tan Mom" Patricia Krentcil that Howard Stern called an "earworm" and "the greatest song of all time."
-In December, Howard announced the music video had hit over a half million views in the first few days, as one of their most viewed videos of all time.
+In 2018, he released the viral hit "Free 2 Be Me" with "Tan Mom" Patricia Krentcil.